Paradigm4/elastic_resource_groups/README.md

 scidb.py -m p4_system config_server --remove config-add-delta.ini --output new_config2.ini mydb new_config.ini
 ```

+After this, we retain a running 1-node SciDB, our `test_array` is intact and our `agg_result` is also available!

-## 2.7 Keep track of those config files
+## 2.7 Keeping track of the config files
-Note that in step 2.3 we created a new config.ini when we added a server and in 2.6 we created yet another config.ini file without the server again.
+Note that in step 2.3 we created a new config.ini when we added a server and in 2.6 we created yet another config.ini file without the server again!
 If you plan to change the cluster state for the long term, it is recommended you register SciDB as a service with these config files:
 ```
 $ scidb.py -m p4_system service_unregister --all mydb <old_config.ini>
 $ scidb.py -m p4_system service_register --all mydb <new_config.ini>